 This article has links to products and services we recommend, which we may make a commission from.

-A recent Chicago Chinatown food tour surprised us in many ways.
-First, the tour was in Chicago, a city we’ve called home for almost two decades.
-This was our first time taking a food tour “at home.”
+This Chicago Chinatown food tour surprised us in many ways.
+For starters, we’ve never taken a food tour in Chicago, a city we’ve called home for almost two decades.

-Secondly, even though we had occasionally visited Chicago Chinatown, we didn’t really know much about Chinese culinary traditions and their contributions to Chicago.
+Secondly, even though we’ve occasionally visited Chicago Chinatown, we didn’t know much about Chinese culinary traditions and their contributions to Chicago.

-The Chicago Chinatown food tour was a reminder that you don’t always have to travel to dive into the local food culture.
+The Chicago Chinatown food tour was a reminder that you don’t have to travel far to dive into the local food culture.

-Sometimes the most interesting culinary experiences are amongst the diverse communities within our own hometowns.
+Sometimes the most interesting culinary experiences are amongst our hometowns’ diverse communities.

 Chicago Chinatown – A Unique Enclave in Chicago

-The Chinese characters are said to translate to something similar to “the world belongs to all” or “everyone has a voice” or “the world belongs to the commonwealth.”
+We learned that inscribed on the gate in Chinese characters is a powerful motto from Dr. Sun Yat-Sen, known as the Father of the Chinese Revolution.
+It translates to something similar to “the world belongs to all”, “everyone has a voice” or “the world belongs to the commonwealth.”

 Dr. Sun Yat-Sen visited Chicago in 1910 and 1911 while attempting to spread democracy in China.
-His words have had a big impact on Chinese Americans and particularly those in Chicago.
+And his words have had a big impact on Chinese Americans and particularly those in Chicago.
 You’ll find a street and museum in Chicago Chinatown named after him.

 AUTHENTIC FOOD QUEST TIP: The Chicago Chinatown food tour is one of the most unique tours with an authentic Chinatown focus.
 The tour starts at 11:00 am and runs for about three hours.
 Wear comfortable shoes and we recommend not eating breakfast as the portions are copious.